ariankordi/FFL.js/README.md

 ## Features

+* Rendering
-* Full rendering of Mii heads using the Wii U (`FFLShaderMaterial`) and Miitomo (`LUTShaderMaterial`) shaders.
+  - Full rendering of Mii head models from the [FFL decomp by aboood40091](https://github.com/aboood40091/ffl/tree/nsmbu-win-port).
-* Implemented in JSDoc annotated JavaScript (fully typed) directly calling into the FFL library.
-* Supports importing 3DS/Wii U Mii Data (`FFLStoreData`), Mii Studio data, and Wii Mii data (`RFLCharData`).
-Editing/exporting is TBD.
-* Supported FFL features: Expressions, mipmaps, bounding box, `partsTransform` and model flags for headwear, `FFLiVerifyReason`, basic head only icon creation
-* Tested from Three.js r144 up to r180 (latest as of writing), WebGL(1/2) and WebGPURenderer
+  - Accurate shaders from Wii U, Miitomo, and Switch (`FFLShaderMaterial`, `LUTShaderMaterial`, `SampleShaderMaterial`).
+    * For THREE.WebGPURenderer, only the Wii U shader is ported (`FFLShaderNodeMaterial`).
-  - Both included shaders work exclusively in sRGB.
+    * The shaders work exclusively in sRGB.
 If you don't know what this means and want to opt out, [see this post from Don McCurdy.](https://discourse.threejs.org/t/updates-to-color-management-in-three-js-r152/50791#post_1).
-  - If you are using built-in Three.js materials and need colors to be linear, try: `moduleFFL._FFLSetLinearGammaMode(1)`
+  - Linear color support from FFL, enabled with `ffl.module._FFLSetLinearGammaMode(1)`.
+Useful for built-in Three.js materials.
+  - Misc: Multiple expressions, texture mipmaps, bounding box, head-only icon creation, `CharModel.partsTransform` and `FFLModelFlag` for headwear
+* Data
+  - 3DS/Wii U Mii Data (`FFLStoreData`)
+  - Mii Studio data (raw "codes" or obfuscated URL "data")
+  - Wii Mii Data (`RFLCharData`, `RFLStoreData`)
+  - All data is verified by FFL.
+  - (Cannot currently edit/export data.)
+* Compatibility
+  - Implemented in JSDoc annotated and fully typed JavaScript calling into FFL in WASM.
+    * Just ESM import `ffl.js` and materials.
+In dist/ there are `.d.ts` definitions and browser non-module versions.
+  - Tested from Three.js r144 up to r180 (latest as of writing), WebGL 1/2 and WebGPU.
+    * For WebGPU, use `FFLShaderNodeMaterial`.
+For r152 and later, opt out of sRGB by following the link above.

 There are currently two demos within `examples`: `demo-basic.html` and `demo-minimal.html`, both of which just show spinning Mii heads.